Frequently Asked Questions

 Are all-cotton and wooden wicks better than lead-based wicks?

 Absolutely.
 And if you didn’t know that a lot of candles have lead-based wicks, then we’re so glad you found our site.
-Most lower-end candle manufacturers use lead-based wicks and we all know how bad that stuff is in paint.
+Some lower-end candle manufacturers use lead-based wicks and we all know how bad that stuff is in paint.
 Why would we want to burn it in our homes?
-All of our wicks are either 100% cotton or wooden.
+All of our wicks are 100% cotton or wooden.

 My wooden wick is crackling and popping—is this normal?